 If for any reason there is an issue with the signature or document you will see a yellow triangle or red circle warning in the document reader or signer, indicating there is a problem or an invalid signature.

 What Types of Signatures are Legally Binding?

-However, many regulations (e.g. eIDAS) and states are now requiring Digital Signatures over Electronic Signatures due to the fact that a Digital Signature provides authenticity and integrity that can be held up in a court system.
-Deciding on what type of signature you want to implement should be dictated by the type of documents you need to sign and the level of authenticity you need the document to uphold.
+Many regulations (e.g. eIDAS) and states are now requiring digital signatures over Electronic Signatures due to the fact that a digital signature provides authenticity and integrity that can be held up in a court system.
+Deciding what type of signature you want to implement should be dictated by the type of documents you need to sign and the level of authenticity you need the document to uphold.

 Adding a certifying signature to a PDF means you are the author of the document, have finalized its contents and want to secure it against tampering after it has been distributed.

 Certified documents display a blue ribbon across the top of the document containing the signer's name and the Certificate issuer - a clear, visual indicator of document authenticity and authorship.